Rehab Centers Burlington, CO

 Centennial Mental Health Center Inc - 53.4 miles from Burlington, CO

-Centennial Mental Health Center Inc is a residential rehab facility in Wray, CO that is located in the 80758 zip code.
-Centennial Mental Health Center Inc Accepts private health insurance.
-It offers outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+Centennial Mental Health Center Inc is an inpatient rehab facility in Wray, CO that is situated in the 80758 zip code.
+Centennial Mental Health Center Inc Accepts Medicaid.
+It offers outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient services.

 Address: 365 West 2nd Street, Wray, CO 80758 in Yuma County